honza/vim-snippets/README.md

 This repository contains snippets files for various programming languages.

 It was originally written for the the famous [snipMate][1] plugin for vim.
+However today there are at least 3 plugins which can make use of this snippet repository:

+1) [snipMate][1]
-However it appears that [Shougo's neosnippet][5] has a compatible mode allowing to reuse most snippets.
+2) [Shougo's neosnippet][5] has a compatible mode allowing to reuse most snippets.
+3) [ultisnip][6] (experimental, mind the branch snipmate-merge) This code is subject to change.
+Take it as preview.
+That branch has additional notes for Snipmate users. at the bottom.
+  In the long run ultisnip will have its own set of snippets, because it is more powerful cause it supports nested snippets.

 It is community-maintained and many people have contributed snippet files and other improvements already.
 Not sure whether it implements all features such as